 Sabbatical leave may be granted for one academic year on half pay or half an academic year on full pay.
-HSPH school funds supporting the faculty member’s salary during the sabbatical are provided in proportion to the school’s financial responsibility for the faculty member.
+Harvard Chan School funds supporting the faculty member’s salary during the sabbatical are provided in proportion to the school’s financial responsibility for the faculty member.
 For example, a faculty member who receives 80% of his/her academic-year salary through a hospital-based appointment and 20% through HSPH will ordinarily receive sabbatical support from HSPH at the 20% level.

 Insofar as it is permitted by the sponsor, a faculty member who continues to work on a sponsored project during their leave may use sponsored research funding to supplement the school’s salary commitment in order to extend the length of the leave, provided that the amount charged to the sponsor is commensurate with the effort worked on the project; for example, the faculty member may take a full academic year of sabbatical leave at full pay if research funding covers the half of the salary that would otherwise not be paid.